 Compare quotes from leading international moving companies

-QUICK LINK: United States health insurance
+QUICK LINK: America health insurance

 The USA does not have a national health insurance system, unlike many European nations, thus its citizens must take out private health insurance.
 A few categories of people are covered by Medicare and Medicaid – the closest to a national system that the USA possesses.
 Expats are usually not eligible for registering with this system, but can sign up with private providers.
 Healthcare in the USA has undergone a substantial overhaul in the last decade, with the introduction of the Affordable Care Act, also known as Obamacare.